Managing Business Family Dynasties

-Every business family that is situated in their fourth generation and is or has been following an egalitarian method of inheritance can profit from the insight of this book.
-For as soon as principles of communication and interaction become impractical for personal contact, businesses are forced to establish particular formats and processes suited for larger groups.
-Essentially, this book is interesting to every business family that fails to gather their shareholder family around one large table, thus is larger than 20 to 25 people.
+Every business family that is situated in their fourth generation and is or has been following an egalitarian method of inheritance can profit from the insights of this book.
+For as soon as the principles of communication and interaction become impractical for personal contact, businesses are forced to establish particular formats and processes suited for larger groups.
+Essentially, this book is interesting to every business family that fails to gather its shareholder family around one large table and is larger than 20 to 25 people.

 What motivated you and your co-authors to write this book?

 Our theory models about family strategy and the management of a business family were successfully adopted in practice.
-However, representatives of “Big Families” more frequently reported to us during mutual discussions that our theory was not focused enough on specific issues of their concern.
-This caught our interest, and we then regularly came together with the family representatives.
+However, representatives of ‘big families’ frequently reported to us during mutual discussions that our theory was not focused enough on specific issues of their concern.
+This caught our interest, and we then regularly met with the family representatives.

 What are the key concepts you want your readers to take away from this book?

-There are multiple key concepts from which we can perhaps name one upfront: It is not sufficient to solely concentrate on the professionalism of the Family Business Governance.
+There are multiple key concepts from which we can perhaps name one up front: it is not sufficient to solely concentrate on the professionalism of family business governance.
 The firms and shareholder families that we covered are generally very professional.
-Yet, what is often “disregarded” or defectively managed is the handling with “familiarity”.
+Yet what is often disregarded or defectively managed is the handling of familiarity.
 Large families need a certain sense of belonging together or family feeling if they do not want to develop into an investment club with a common heritage.
-We examined this distinct form of family management, which can be compared to the management of a network, based on the initial questions and the established practices of our project participants.
+We examined this distinct form of family management, which can be compared to the management of a network, based on the initial questions and established practices of our project participants.